Johanna0815/MTCG_Johanna0815/README.md

 The server was created in class, except that I needed to rewrite for an 'TcpClientAsync'.
 As I was not able to fix my problem with including the BattleLogic from Subproject DAL, I excluded and morever ignored the Subprojects and the programm is less 'nice formatted' and less design patterns.
 But for me it was more important that the project runs.
 [MUST HAVES should be included. ]
-- Uses C# or Java
+- Uses C# or Java {one of them}
-- Implements a server listening to incoming clients
+- Implements a server listening to incoming clients {diligent server is included}
-- Implements multiple threads to serve client requests
+- Implements multiple threads to serve client requests { yes, with keyword async the tasks run contemporaneous - asynchron}
-- Does not use an HTTP helper framework
+- Does not use an HTTP helper framework {NO, indeed not.}
-- Uses a Postgres Database for storing data
+- Uses a Postgres Database for storing data {yes, I use a docker container, where whenever the start commands are used the 'postgres' runs. and it is connected and included in the project (Npgsql as a package in the Subprojcet.DA) for visual purpose I used DBeaver - named it mtcg_theorigin}
-- Does not allow for SQL injection
+- Does not allow for SQL injection {emmm...NO?!}
-- Does not use an OR-Mapping Library
+- Does not use an OR-Mapping Library {NO, indeed not.}
-- Implements at least 20 Unit Tests
+- Implements at least 20 Unit Tests {t.b.a}

 #### Describes design